What Is Carbon Footprint in India? (Complete Beginner Guide)

 What is a carbon footprint?

-A carbon footprint is the total greenhouse gas emissions caused by human activities.
+A carbon footprint measures the total greenhouse gas emissions generated by human activities, products, or organizations.

 Why is carbon footprint important in India?

-It helps measure environmental impact and supports efforts to reduce emissions and achieve sustainability goals.
+It helps individuals and businesses understand environmental impact and supports climate action and sustainability planning.

 Start Your Climate Learning Journey